Abraham Storck: Work

+Strock was a very prolific artist who produced a great number of works thanks to the large workshop he operated.
+He was principally a marine painter who produced works depicting the whole range of battle scenes, storms, shipwrecks, views of ships in rivers, coastal waters and harbours, marine 'parades' and whaling scenes.
+He further painted townscapes seen from a river or canal.
+He painted realistic as well as imaginary landscapes and marine scenes.

 Storck's marine and river scenes were influenced by the two Willem van de Veldes (the elder and the younger), Ludolf Bakhuizen and by Jan Abrahamsz Beerstraaten.

-Storck, influenced by Jan Baptist Weenix, produced fantastical views of Mediterranean ports, which place merchant shipping a midst architectural ruins, depicted in the crystal-clear colours of Italian art of the period.
+Storck produced fantastical views of Mediterranean ports, in which merchant shipping appear amidst architectural ruins, depicted in the crystal-clear colours of Italian art of the period.
 This type of scene anticipated the popular 18th-century Italian capriccio.
 He depicted ships' rigging and technical details with considerable accuracy, which likely shows the influence of the van de Veldes.
 His Dutch harbour and river views often include recreational and ceremonial aspects of shipping.
 He paid particular attention to the display of pleasure yachts, ceremonial gatherings of ships, the passengers and bystanders.

-Storck painted some winter scenes, which are inspired by the example of Jan Abrahamsz Beerstraaten and his son Abraham Beerstraaten, a selfportrait, and some allegories.
+Storck further painted some winter scenes, which were inspired by the works of Jan Abrahamsz Beerstraaten and his son Abraham Beerstraaten.
+He collaborated a few times with the landscape painter Thomas Heeremans who was known as a specialist in winter landscapes.
+An example is the Winter landscape with the Montelbaanstoren, Amsterdam dated 1676 in which Heeremans painted the winter landscape and Storck the figures.